yamnakamal19-tech/Watchly/README.md

 # 🕐 Watchly

-A modern e-commerce website for browsing and ordering premium watches — built as part of my ICT course project.
+Watchly is a responsive watch e-commerce website that allows users to explore a curated collection of watches, view product details, and simulate the ordering process.
+Built using HTML, CSS, and JavaScript.
 ---

 ## 📌 About the Project

 **Watchly** is a watch ordering website that allows users to explore a curated collection of watches, view product details, and place orders online.
-The project was designed and developed as part of our **ICT (Information & Communication Technology)** course to apply real-world web development concepts.
+A frontend e-commerce watch store built using HTML, CSS, and JavaScript.

 ---